MHT-CET Maths · Teaching notes

 Indefinite Integration — MHT-CET Maths

 Indefinite Integration is one of the densest MHT-CET Maths chapters — 121 PYQs across 2021–2025, and the HARDEST by difficulty mix (about 60% are HARD).
 It is pure technique: there is no theory to memorise, only a toolbox of methods and the judgement to pick the right one.
-The chapter teaches in six movements, easiest tool first: (1) Foundations — what an antiderivative is, the +C, the standard-formula table, and the algebra you do BEFORE integrating; (2) Substitution — the single highest-yield method (44 PYQs), built on the f'(x)/f(x) → log pattern; (3) Trigonometric Integrals I — power-reduction and identity simplification; (4) Rational Functions and Partial Fractions — standard quadratic forms, completing the square, and decomposition (the arctan-quadratic machinery the next movement leans on); (5) Trigonometric Integrals II — rational-in-sin/cos, the half-angle (Weierstrass) substitution, and the fractional-power tan trick, the chapter's hard core; (6) Integration by Parts — LIATE, the cyclic integrals, and the recurring eˣ[f(x)+f'(x)] family.
+The chapter teaches in six movements, each one resting on the tools laid down before it: (1) Foundations — what an antiderivative is, the +C, the standard-formula table, the linear-argument (1/a) rule, and the algebra you do BEFORE integrating; (2) Substitution — the single highest-yield method (44 PYQs), built on the f'(x)/f(x) → log pattern and the reciprocal / take-out-the-power substitutions that dominate the hard end; (3) Trigonometric Integrals I — the standard tan/cot/sec/cosec results, power-reduction, identity simplification, and reducing an inverse-trig argument to a linear function of x; (4) Rational Functions and Partial Fractions — standard quadratic forms, completing the square, the numerator split, and decomposition (the arctan/arcsin/log machinery the next movement leans on); (5) Trigonometric Integrals II — the chapter's hard core: the half-angle (Weierstrass) substitution, the product-of-sines split, the trig-to-partial-fraction bridge, the divide-by-cos-squared move, and the fractional-power tan trick; (6) Integration by Parts — LIATE, the cyclic integrals, and the recurring eˣ[f(x)+f'(x)] family.
 Every PYQ is tagged — learn the pattern, drill the bank, recover the marks.

 Subtopic notes